scailable/sclbl-integration-sdk/postprocessor-python-settings-example/README.md

 This example application provides an example on how to create a Python based postprocessor that can be integrated with the NXAI Edge AI Manager.

-This plugin requests the settings from the AI Manager and adds them as attributes to each object.
+This plugin defines its settings in its definition in `external_postprocessors.json`.
+These settings then appear in the plugin UI and will be passed through to the external postprocessor.

 # Postprocessors Control Flow